hadi-ramezani/data_analyst_nanodegree/README.md

 * I decided to make the layout of the plot somewhat unconventional (the height is larger that the width).
 I intentionally changed the shape of the plot to resemble the shape of the California state on the map.

-* A legend that shows the sign of the values was not included, because it would distract the reader from the main message of the visualization.
-Note that the sign of the logerror is just a side information here but quite valuable.

 * I decided to show the id_parcel, coordinates, and logerror upon mouse-over event.
 Other information can also be included here but it's beyond the scope of this project.

 ** Changes after receiving feedback: